Key Takeaways

 401(a) contribution limits

-The contribution limit for 401(a) plans is $69,000 in 2024.
+The contribution limit for 401(a) plans is $70,000 in 2025.
 This limit applies to the combined total of employee and employer contributions.
-However, if your income is below the contribution limit, you and your employer can only contribute up to your total salary.
-For example, if you earn $45,000 a year, you and your employer are only allowed to contribute that amount to your 401(a) account for the year.
+However, if the employee’s income is below the contribution limit, the employee and employer can only contribute up to their total salary.
+For example, if the employee earns $45,000 a year, the employee and employer are only allowed to contribute that amount to your 401(a) account for the year.
 The contribution limit for a 401(a) account is usually higher than that of other types of retirement plans.

 What is a 403(b) plan?